-As e-commerce continuing its steady growth, the product data that makes it possible also grows.
+As e-commerce continues its steady growth, the product data that makes it possible also grows.
 And while business leaders and marketers may prefer to work on deals, campaigns and building revenue, there is also work to be done inside the shop.
-But when talking about product data quality, the attention tends to drop.
+But when we start talking about product data quality, the attention tends to drop.
 Who really wants to be talking about data quality and data management?
 So let’s talk shop first.

 Recognizing the Business Needs